nbering/terraform-provider-ansible/README.md

 ## Compatibility

 Version [1.0.0][7] of this project is compatible with Terraform version [0.12-beta2][8].
+You will also need [2.0.0][11]+ of the terraform-inventory script, as the internal structure of Terraform state files has changed.

 If you need a version compatible with an earlier version of Terraform, use version [0.0.4][9].

 When upgrading to Terraform 0.12.x, you may need to change your configuration